SOZO FELLOWSHIP

 • Approximately 2 hours of additional required individual learning per month.

-• One-on-One Coaching: Personalized guidance and support.
+• One-on-One Sessions: Personalized guidance and support.

 • Asynchronous Learning: Online materials and resources; Access to recordings to revisit discussions.